Formulating the Restoration of Distribution Networks as a Multiple Traveling Salesman Problem: MILP formulation

 \subsection{Subtour elimination constraints}

-There exists a rich body of literature on different approaches for subtour elimination in the traveling salesman problem (TSP).
-Some of these approaches utilize an exponential number of constraints, while others are polynomial formulations.
-It is not our intent to review relevant existing literature in this paper.
-In our work, we have adopted and modified the single commodity flow (SCF) based subtour elimination procedure proposed by Gavish and Graves \cite{rGavishGraves1978}.
-In the context of the TSP, the SCF-based subtour elimination procedure requires that the home city be able to send a unit of flow to each of the cities visited, under the constraint that a positive flow can be activated on the edge $i \to j$ only if salesman has traveled from $i$ to $j$.
+There exists a rich body of literature on different approaches for subtour elimination in the traveling salesman problem.
+Some of these approaches require an exponential number of constraints, while others are polynomial formulations.
+In this paper we adopt and modify the single commodity flow (SCF) based subtour elimination procedure proposed by Gavish and Graves \cite{rGavishGraves1978}.
+In the context of the TSP, the SCF-based subtour elimination procedure requires that the home city be able to send a unit of flow to each of the cities visited, under the constraint that a positive flow can be activated on the edge $i \to j$ only if the salesman has traveled from $i$ to $j$.
 Clearly, for the flow constraints to be satisfied, there must not be any subtour in the optimal solution.

-To accommodate a flow model, we view each undirected edge $(i,j) \in \mathcal{E}_w$ as a bidirected edge with corresponding (continuous-valued and non-negative) flow variables $f_{ij}$ and $f_{ji}$, where $f_{ij}$ is interpreted as a flow from $i$ to $j$.
-In other words, each undirected edge $(i,j) \in \mathcal{E}_w$ maps to two flow variables, $f_{ij}$ and $f_{ji}$.
+To accommodate a flow model, we view each undirected edge $(i,j) \in \mathcal{E}_w$ as a bidirected edge with corresponding continuous-valued and non-negative flow variables $f_{ij}$ and $f_{ji}$, where $f_{ij}$ is interpreted as a flow \emph{from} $i$ \emph{to} $j$.
 We define the `flow differential' at any node as the aggregate flow out of the node minus the aggregate flow into the node.
-Our SCF based subtour elimination formulation is shown in eqn.~(\ref{eq:SCFbasedSEC}), which requires an additional $O(n^2)$ continuous variables and $O(n^2)$ constraints.
-Notice that all inequalities are coupling constraints, in the sense that every equality/inequality depends on the collective job completions over all $m$ crew.
+Our SCF based subtour elimination formulation is shown in eqn.~(\ref{eq:SCFbasedSEC}), which requires additional $O(n^2)$ continuous variables and $O(n^2)$ constraints.
+Notice that all inequalities are coupling constraints, in the sense that every equality/inequality depends on the collective job completions by all $m$ crews.

-Eqn.~(\ref{eq:SCFbasedSEC_1}) ensures that the flow differential at the root is equal to the total number of jobs completed by all crew.
-Eqn.~(\ref{eq:SCFbasedSEC_2}) ensures that the flow differential at any node which needs repair is equal to $-1$ if it has been visited/repaired by any crew, and $0$ otherwise.